speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-1-set-up/+page.md

 ---
 heading: 'Component testing in Next.js using Cypress - Part 1 - Set up'
-description: 'First part in a full explainer for setting up and writing component tests for Next.js using Cypress'
+description: 'The first part in a series of articles explaining how to set up and write component tests for Next.js using Cypress'
 date: '2024-10-25'
 tags: ['next.js', 'component testing', 'cypress', 'automated testing']
 references: [{